AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49773-product-export-fails-when-aws-s3-is-used-as-remote-storage.md

 ## Issue

-Product export fails when [!DNL AWS S3] is used as remote storage.
+Product export fails when AWS S3 is used as remote storage.

 <u>Steps to reproduce</u>: